Probed/RPG/common/Map/Tiles/README.md

 #### What is the Tiles.js file?

-The Tiles.js file is created by recursivly traversing the `/common/Map/Tiles/` directory to generate the list of available tile options.
+The Tiles.js file is created by recursivly traversing the `/common/Map/Tiles/` directory to generate the list of available tiles and tile `options`.

 The resulting object is one that is identical in structure to the directory structure.